-The sensation of release and freedom that a holiday brings is a liberation!
+The sensation of release and freedom that a holiday brings is liberating!
 It takes many months to arrive yet sadly, petty thieves can steal that carefree feeling in a split second.
 ‘My first thought was what an idiot I’d been! … To be taken by such a simple tactic!’
-Sadly these are all too common sentiments for some visitors to Palma de Mallorca.
+Sadly, these are all too common sentiments for some visitors to Palma de Mallorca.
 Pickpockets are good at what they do.
 To become a victim only takes a moment.

 - Foreigners seem to be the targets of choice

 - Those who look and act like obvious tourists (because they probably are)